derek-knox/Coding-For-Designers/book/Interactive Code/Anatomy of HTML, CSS, and JavaScript.md

   </tr>
 </table>

 A `<div>` tag simpy denotes a division of content where the aesthetic and layout (position and dimension) of each division is dependent on style.
 This will likely become your most used element tag.
 Combining it with the virtually infinite variations of CSS styling enables you to create the same visual effect of virtually every other tag.
 If not for the specific *attributes* and *semantics* of certain tags that browsers, operating systems, and search engines use, we could almost get away with solely using `<div>`s with custom styles.
-This idea it so illustrate the notion that a lot can be achieved with little.
+I mention this to illustrate that a lot can be achieved with little.

 Moving on, the `<h1>`, `<p>`, `<button>`, and `<h2>` tags are explained and covered with the examples above.
 The `<img>` and `<a>` tags are not however.
 This is because they are each lacking *attributes*.
 We'll use the shortcut *attrs* moving forward.
 All elements can leverage attrs, but these latter two elements *require* them to function as designed.